History of Bolton West services

 On the 23rd July 2010 there was a fire at the garage on the southbound services which meant there was no fuel available for a period, and further facilities had to be provided by portacabins.

 As Bolton West its main claim to fame is that it starred in Peter Kay's pilot episode for his sketch show 'That Peter Kay Thing' in the early 2000s.
 The show was a 22-minute mockumentary titled 'At the Services' which took a look at a typical day at Bolton West, including manager Pearl Harbour's quest to impress a celebrity.
-It's clsimed they filmed here because they were the only services to let him, but it seems to be quite a coincidence that most of Peter Kay's films are made in or around the Bolton area.
-This was revisited in 2016.
+It's claimed they filmed here because they were the only services to let him, but it seems to be quite a coincidence that most of Peter Kay's films are made in or around the Bolton area.
+This storyline was revisited in 2016.

 The motel survived but lost its direct connection to the amenity building.
 Instead it changed from a Travelodge to Rivington Lodge, with a couple of First-branded signs still inside if you know where to look.